AjinkyaGhatol/calculator-behavior-2/addition.md

 ## Scenario: Addition of two positive numbers

   Given Calculator is turned on.

-  When I type in "positive number"
-      and I press "plus"
-      and I press "Positive number"
+  When I type in positive number and I press plus and I type in Positive number and I press equal
-      and I press "equal"

-  Then I see the "added number" in result
+  Then I see the addition in result

 ## Scenario: Addition of two negative numbers

   Given Calculator is turned on.

-  When I type in "negative number"
-      and I press "plus"
-      and I enter "nagative number"
-      and I press "equal"

-  Then I see the "added number" in result
+  When I type in negative number and I press plus and I type in nagative number and I press equal Then I see the addition in result

-## Scenario: Addition of numbers is "out of range"
+## Scenario: First operand is positive and second operand is negative.( user input: 6+-7=)

   Given Calculator is turned on.

-  When I type in "number"
-      and I press "plus"
-      and I press "number"
-      and I press "equal"

-  Then I see the "Positive or negative infinite" in result
+  When I type in positive number and I press plus and I type in negative number and I press equal Then calculator will subtract two numbers.
+Output for given user input: -1

+## Scenario: First operand is negative and second operand is positive.( user input: -7+6=)

+  Given Calculator is turned on.

+  When I type in negative number and I press plus and I type in positive number and I press equal Then calculator will add two numbers.
+Output for given user input: -1

 ## Scenario: plus is pressed multiple times

   Given Calculator is turned on.

-  When I type in "number"
-      and I press "plus"
+  When I type in number and I press more than once
-      and I press "plus"
-      and I press "plus"

-  Then I see the "only one plus sign" in result
+  Then calculator will consider only single plus.